logic-gu/logic-gu.github.io/events/_posts/2025-09-24-cyclothon.md

  > Gödel-Löb logic GL.
  > Most interestingly, it provides a first proof of the uniform interpolation
  > property for intuitionistic Gödel-Löb logic iGL.
-- 15.30 Break
-- 16.00 **Helle Hvid Hansen** -- _Craig Interpolation for PDL via Cyclic Tableaux_
- > _Abstract_
- > The question of whether Propositional Dynamic Logic (PDL) has Craig
- > interpolation was disputed for several years, with three proof attempts
- > being published but later criticized or retracted.
- > In this talk, I will present a proof based on the ideas of Borzechowski
- > (1988).
- > The proof uses a cyclic tableau system for PDL and an adaptation of
- > Maehara's method.
- > In this approach, interpolants for cycles are obtained as the solutions to
- > fixpoint equations, and the challenge is to ensure that these fixpoint
- > equations have solutions in PDL.
- > To achieve this, the construction of interpolants for clusters (strongly
- > connected components) employs an auxiliary structure called a
- > quasi-tableau.
- >
- > This is joint work with Malvin Gattinger, Revantha Ramanayake, Valentina
- > Trucco Dalmas and Yde Venema.

 #### Thursday 25 September